mikeagun/staticimp/README.md

 The main practical differences between running staticimp and staticman:
 - server/project config files
   - `staticimp.yml` for server, configurable for project (`staticimp.yml` is a good choice)
-  - the configuration options are similar, but the config format is different. see [staticimp.sample.yml](staticimp.sample.yml)
+  - the staticimp and staticman configuration options are similar, but the config format is different
+    - see [staticimp.sample.yml](staticimp.sample.yml) for a sample server config
+  - the staticimp server/project config format is the same, but only `entries:` is used from the project conf
 - entry submission URL
   - `/v1/entry/{backend}/{project:.*}/{branch}/{entry_type}`